kali/lackr/doc/getting-started.md

 I'm some text at the bottom of the main document after an ESI call.
 ```

 Here we go.
-That's probably the most basic feature of lackr.
+That's probably the most basic feature of Lackr.
 At this point this is roughly
-equivalent of what Varnish and nginx (or apache respectable mod_ssi) do out of the box.
+equivalent of what Varnish and Nginx (or Apache respectable mod_ssi) do out of the box.

 ESI and JSON
 ------------